-^{10.} The out-of-pocket amounts are calculated based on the assumption that the child is enrolled in an Anchor Operator (AOP) centre, which has a fee cap of \$1,334 (after GST) and \$734 (after GST) for infant care and child care respectively, and are subject to minimum co-payment amounts.
+^{10.} The out-of-pocket amount is calculated based on the assumption that the child is enrolled in an Anchor Operator (AOP) infant care centre, which has a fee cap of \$1,364 (after GST).
 The subsidies are applicable at all licensed preschools, including AOP, POP and not-for-profit and commercial preschools.